-Number of Numbers: Does Quantitative Disclosure Reduce Uncertainty in Quarterly Earnings Conference Calls?
+Number of Numbers: Does Quantitative Textual Disclosure Reduce Information Risk?

 Theoretical research argues that numbers convey more precise information than words.
-Based on this work, we hypothesize that when managers provide disclosure with a greater proportion of quantitative information in an earnings conference call, investor uncertainty around the call will be lower and, thus, short-window returns around the call will be higher.
+Based on this work, we hypothesize that when managers provide disclosure with a greater proportion of quantitative information, information risk will decrease and firm value will increase.
 We offer three main findings.
-First, we find a positive association between the extent of hard information (i.e., numerical disclosure) in earnings conference calls and short-window stock returns around the call.
-This result suggests that investor uncertainty is lower when managers provide greater numerical disclosure.
-Second, we find that this positive association is larger when firms are smaller and have larger stock volatility or analyst forecast dispersion.
-These results suggest that the effect of numerical disclosure in reducing investor uncertainty is greater when the firm’s information environment is otherwise more uncertain.
-Finally, we find that this positive association is larger when firms issue a negative earnings surprise.
-This result suggests that the effect of numerical disclosure in reducing investor uncertainty is greater when the uncertainty of a firm’s performance is greater.
+First, after controlling for the cash flow news in earnings conference calls, we find a positive association between the extent of hard information (i.e., numerical disclosure) and short-window stock returns around the call.
+This result suggests that information risk decreases when managers provide greater numerical disclosure.
+Second, we find that this positive association is larger when firms’ information environment is otherwise poor.
+Finally, we find that this positive association is larger when uncertainty about firm performance is higher (i.e., when the firm issues a negative earnings surprise).
 Overall, our results suggest that investors react to the extent of hard information (i.e., numerical disclosure) in earnings conference calls.

 Keywords: Quantitative Disclosure, Numerical Information, Earnings Conference Calls, Voluntary Disclosure, Textual Analysis